 What is Homeschooling?

 This is what we call home education, in the UK.
-It’s where the parents (or other primary carers) take full responsibility for their children’s education; the parents fund, teach, enable, and otherwise privately facilitate all aspects of their children’s education without reliance on the government.
+It’s when the parents (or other primary carers) take full responsibility for all aspects of their children’s education; the parents fund, teach, enable, and otherwise privately facilitate all aspects of their children’s education without reliance on the government.

 Homeschooling is legal throughout the UK – indeed, throughout the British Isles.
 Section 7 of the Education Act 1996** says: “The parent of every child of compulsory school age shall cause him to receive efficient full-time education suitable to his age, ability and aptitude, and to any special educational needs he may have, either by regular attendance at school or otherwise.”